 This often happens when an employee is taking an extended leave, such as maternity leave or sabbatical, or when they are resigning.
-The primary goal of a handover is to ensure a smooth transition so that the incoming employee can pick up where the previous one left off with minimal disruption.

 A handover is essentially about transferring critical information and documentation to ensure that the work continues smoothly.
 This is especially important when the replacement is a new employee.
 A well-documented handover process helps the new employee adapt quickly and efficiently to their new role.